chenghui-lee/algo-assignment/README.md

 ```

 ## Commit
 You can open a new branch and pull request when commiting changes.
+Please **Do Not** push to main branch directly.
 ```
 git branch branchName
 git checkout branchName